jamie2210/CI_MS3_RR/README.md

 ### Logged Out Home
 - Introduction to the site
 - Log In or Register Button
+- User redirected here if not logged in
-- User Stories covered: 1, 2 & 5
+- User Stories covered: 1, 2, 5 & 14

 ![Logged Out Home](documentation/images/features/logged-out-home.png)